AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-14/mdva-44147-graphql-request-doesnt-return-requisition-lists.md

       </code>
       </pre>

-1. Use the following query to retrieve all the Requisition Lists from the customer.
+1. Use the following query to retrieve all the [!UICONTROL Requisition Lists] from the customer.
 Use the **Authorization** header with the value `Bearer <customer_token>`.
-Refer to the [Customer Query](https://developer.adobe.com/commerce/webapi/graphql/queries/customer.html) article in our developer documentation for more information.
+Refer to the [Customer Query](https://developer.adobe.com/commerce/webapi/graphql/schema/customer/queries/customer/) article in our developer documentation for more information.

     Request: